Mary Brown Hair, circa 1905 - Fort Belknap, MT.

 “Filmmakers have the power to heal the past by telling their stories.”
 Haile Gerima

 Stories hold transformative power.
-The diverse experiences of our collective journeys deserve to be seen, heard, and understood.
-My filmmaking work is rooted in the mission to write, produce, and direct films that amplify voices often overlooked—shedding light on narratives that challenge, inspire, and heal.
+The diverse experiences of our collective journeys deserve to be seen, heard and understood.
+My filmmaking is rooted in the mission to write, produce, and direct films that amplify voices often overlooked.
+Shedding light on narratives that challenge, inspire, and heal.

-As a proud descendant of the Diné (Navajo), Hopi, Assiniboine, and Santee Nations, my family history weaves into the fabric of my storytelling.
-Growing up as a performer since age five, I witnessed the persistent lack of authentic Indigenous representation in film.
-The absence of roles reflecting our richness and complexity motivated me to step behind the camera, where I continue refining my filmmaking craft.
-This work is an act of reclamation—and a call for deeper equity in media.
+As an enrolled member of the Navajo Nation, with Nakoda and Dakota on my father’s side, my identity is woven into the fabric of my storytelling.
+Growing up as a performer from age five, I witnessed firsthand the persistent absence of authentic Indigenous representation in film.
+The lack of roles that reflected our richness and complexity compelled me to step behind the camera, where I continued refining my craft.
+This work is an act of reclamation and a call for deeper equity in media.

-My short film, Pretendian, explores the appropriation of Native American identity through a fictional lens but inspired by actual events.
-It challenges the audience to confront the harm caused by false claims to Native heritage and the erasure of authentic Indigenous voices in their place.
-In contrast, Grey is a hybrid, experimental film that moves inward—into memory, lineage, and the embodied trauma of a woman reckoning with the violence that shaped her bloodline.
+My short film, Pretendian, explores the appropriation of Native American identity through a fictional lens inspired by real events.
+It challenges audiences to confront the harm caused by false claims to Native heritage and the erasure of authentic Indigenous voices.
+In contrast, Grey is a hybrid experimental film that turns inward.
+Tracing memory, lineage, and the embodied trauma of a woman reckoning with the violence that shaped her bloodline.
 By pulling out a grey hair, Grey becomes a meditation on aging, biracial identity, generational pain, and survival.

-Together, these films speak in conversation—one external, the other internal.
-Pretendian exposes how identity can be taken, while Grey asks what it means to inherit it—both reflect my commitment to telling stories that confront painful truths, reclaim silenced voices, and challenge how we see ourselves and one another.
+Together, these films speak in conversation.
+One external, the other internal.
+Pretendian exposes how identity can be stolen, while Grey asks what it means to inherit it.
+Both reflect my commitment to telling stories that confront painful truths, reclaim silenced voices, and challenge how we see ourselves and one another.

-I see filmmaking as a bridge between worlds—between past and present, memory and myth, identity and performance.
+I see filmmaking as a bridge between worlds, past and present, memory and myth, identity and performance.
 Through my work, I hope to offer stories that empower the present and light a path toward a more inclusive future.
-Stories heal—especially the ones we dare to tell.
+Stories heal, especially the ones we dare to tell.